-When foreign investment property (specified foreign property) or properties with a total cost amount (usually the adjusted cost base, not fair market value, but see below re depreciable property) of more than $100,000 Canadian is owned at any time in the year, form T1135, Foreign Income Verification Statement, must be filed.
+When foreign investment property or properties (specified foreign property) with a total cost amount (usually the adjusted cost base, not fair market value, but see below re depreciable property) of more than $100,000 Canadian is owned at any time in the year, form T1135, Foreign Income Verification Statement, must be filed, at the same time as the tax return.
 This form must be filed by Canadian resident individuals, corporations and trusts, as well as many partnerships.

 When your tax return is filed, on a personal tax return you must answer the question "Did you own or hold foreign property at any time in the year with a total cost of more than CAN$100,000?"
 On a corporate tax return (page 3 of the T2) the question is whether the corporation owned foreign property at any time in the year with a total cost of more than CAN$100,000.
 If the answer to this question is Yes, then form T1135 must be completed.
 For 2014 and 2015, individuals can file form T1135 electronically.
 Starting May 16, 2016, corporations can Efile Form T1135 for the 2014 and later taxation years.

 It is important to ensure that this form is filed as required, as the penalties are onerous!
 If you are using an accountant to do your taxes, make sure that this form is filed - you the taxpayer are ultimately responsible to ensure that your taxes are filed correctly, even when you are paying someone else to do them for you!